• Skip to primary navigation

 2. Dice potatoes and cut chicken, both into 1″ pieces.
 Place the raw chicken and potatoes into the prepared baking dish.

 3. In a small bowl mix olive oil, pepper, garlic powder, salt, onion powder, and paprika until well combined.
 Pour over chicken and potatoes.
-Toss to coat, I use my clean hands for this.
-You can use a spoon.
+Toss to coat.

 4. Bake uncovered for 55-60 minutes or until potatoes are cooked through.
 You can tell they are done if a fork goes into the potato easily.